MoPE: Mixture of Prompt Experts for Parameter-Efficient and Scalable Multimodal Fusion: Conclusion

 \textbf{Prompt Vector}.
 Our prompt implementation closely follows VPT~\cite{jia2022visual}.
 Specifically, for static prompts and prompt experts, we use uniform initialization $\mathcal{U}\sim (-\eta,\eta)$, where $\eta$ is calculated according to the embedding dimension and patch size of the Transformer~\cite{jia2022visual}.
 Dropout with $p=0.1$ is applied to all prompts.
 However, we do not use the reparameterization trick for prompts introduced in the original prompt tuning methods~\cite{li2021prefix}, as the gradients of our dynamic prompt and mapped prompt are already rectified by MLPs (\textit{i.e.,} $\mathbf{W}_x$, $\mathbf{W}_y$, $f_m(\cdot)$).
 For Transformer architectures that employ a window attention mechanism (\textit{e.g.,} Swin~\cite{liu2021swin}), we duplicate the same prompt and prepend it to all windows for self-attention calculation, following the approach in VPT~\cite{jia2022visual}.

 \textbf{Mapper}.
-We learn a mapper to map representations from complementary modality $\mathbb{Y}$ to the embedding dimension of main modality $\mathbb{X}$.
+We learn a mapper to map representations from the complementary modality $\mathbb{Y}$ to the embedding dimension of the main modality $\mathbb{X}$.
 Generally speaking, the mapper is implemented as a two-layer MLP with a bottleneck design, which shares similarities with previous work~\cite{li2023efficient}.
 In our experiments, we set the bottleneck dimension as half of the dimension of the complementary representation, i.e., $d_{bot} = \lceil d_{y}/2 \rceil$.
 Then, we apply a batch normalization layer and a GeLU activation to obtain a bottleneck feature $\psi_{bot}\in\mathbb{R}_{d_{bot}}$.
+In practice, we set $d_{bot} = 384$ for the \verb|Swin-base-224| encoder.

 After obtaining this bottleneck feature, we apply another linear layer to project it to the dimension of $d_x$.
 However, some Transformer architectures use inconsistent $d_x$ in different layers.
 For example, in \verb|Swin-b|~\cite{liu2021swin}, the embedding dimension changes from $[128,256,512,1024]$, making it challenging to fit a single linear transformation.
-To circumvent this, we instead learn four separate linear projections, each used to project the shared bottleneck feature to different embedding dimensions.
+To circumvent this, we instead learn separate up-projections, each used to project the shared bottleneck feature to different embedding dimensions.
 As a result, there is one single down-sampling layer and multiple up-sampling layers.
-The design is illustrated in Fig~\ref{fig:mapper}.
+The design is illustrated in Figure~\ref{fig:mapper}.
+To ensure fairness, we also use a similar design in plain Transformers such as ViT~\cite{dosovitskiy2020image} and BERT~\cite{devlin2019bert}.

 \textbf{MoPE}.
 As discussed in the main body of this paper, we learn a per-layer linear projection $\mathbf{W}_x^i$ to obtain the cross-modal embedding.
 Here, we would like to further clarify that the weight is not shared with the one used in the mapper $f_m$.
 In our experiments, we use $d_c = 8$ and $d_i = 2$, resulting in $d_r = 10$.
-The ablation on the two dimensions can be found in the second part of this supplementary material.
 For the importance loss, we scale it by a factor of $0.01$ and linearly combine it with the task-specific loss(es) for optimization.